pmjones/caplet/README.md

 ## Configuration

-Configure constructor arguments by passing an array with the structure `$config['ClassName']['parameterName']` at _Caplet_ construction time.
+Configure non-object constructor arguments by passing an array with the structure `$config['ClassName']['parameterName']` at _Caplet_ construction time.
 For example, given the following class ...

 ```php
 namespace Foo;